Radio Essex: Merger

 The two radio stations began sharing programming from 2009.
 On 6 June 2013 the stations launched on DAB under the singular service Radio Essex.
 In February, 2015 it was announced that Southend Radio, along with Chelmsford Radio and Radio Essex, would be relaunched as one single station known as Radio Essex.
 On 23 March 2015 all three stations merged and relaunched as Radio Essex on 105.1 FM, 107.7 FM, and on DAB.
 From August 2017, Radio Essex flipped format from AC to a Top 40 hit music format.

 Programming

 All programming on Radio Essex is broadcast from its studios in The Icon Building on Southend seafront.

 The station broadcasts local news bulletins from 6am to 7pm on weekdays, and between 8am and midday at weekends.

 Travel news is broadcast between 6am and 7pm on weekdays.
 There are also travel bulletins at the weekend.

 Presenters

 Radio Essex has a diverse line up on the station, offering unique features throughout the day.

 Its current presenter line-up includes: Martin Day, Chris Brooks, Ross & John, Jack Burke, Joe Kinch, Lauren Underwood, Conor Knight and Mikey Faulkner.

-Some presenters also host multiple show's on the station, such as Weekend Anthems and The UK Hot 40.
+Some presenters also host multiple shows on the station, such as Weekend Anthems and The UK Hot 40.

 During day to day programming there are points where the usual format is switched for a feature, such as the Ten at Ten and Hot 7 at 7.